Chris1221/chris1221.github.io/_pages/project.md

 	Inference of alleles which may be derived from Neanderthal introgression.
 </div>

-Additionally, I am collaborating to characterize ancient migration events with Monte Carlo methods including [SMCSMC](https://www.biorxiv.org/content/early/2018/08/01/382218).
-We use traditional approaches for inferring ancestry including $$D$$ statistics and $$F_4$$ ratios alongside actual simulation based inference of ancestral recombination graphs to derive estimates for assymetric migration.
+Additionally, I am working to understand ancient migration events using contemporary genomes and methods like SMCSMC.

 ---